Skip to main content

 Right-of-Use Asset Example

-An example of the calculation of the right-of-use asset is as follows:
+An example of the calculation of an operating lease right-of-use asset is as follows:

 An asset has a five-year rental period without a renewal option, a $10,000 lease payment at the beginning of each month, and an incremental borrowing rate of 6% with initial direct costs of $2,000.